buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 - make the attack not seem like an attack
 - play with cleverness and don' \*\*t let yourself get demoralized.

-And in any case, always remember: it' \*\*s not a battle between Narrator and Players!
+And in any case, always remember: it' \*\*s not a battle between Game Master and Players!
 The goal is to create memorable moments!!!

 ### Adding NPCs

-A creature that has levels, Feats, skills, that could be a character but is managed by the Narrator is considered an NPC.
+A creature that has levels, Feats, skills, that could be a character but is managed by the Game Master is considered an NPC.
 These creatures can play a very important role and should not be used as simple monsters.
 Give them depth and you' \*\*ll create unforgettable figures.

 ### Ad Hoc Challenge Rating Modifications